pranjal-joshi/serialLCD-library-Arduino-and-Raspberry-Pi/README.md

 Firmware File:

 The Firmware file contains a sketch for slave/UART to LCD Controller ATmega8/168/328.
-(Burn this sketch to micrcontroller in serialLCD module.)
+(Burn this sketch to ATmega8 in serialLCD module.)

 ---- No Need to burn Firmware & bootloader every time.
 It requires only for 1st time ----
 ----------------------------------------------------------------------------------------